Regular skew apeirohedron: History

-In 1926 John Flinders Petrie took the concept of a regular skew polygons, polygons whose vertices are not all in the same plane, and extended it to polyhedra.
+In 1926 John Flinders Petrie took the concept of regular skew polygons, polygons whose vertices are not all in the same plane, and extended it to polyhedra.
 While apeirohedra are typically required to tile the 2-dimensional plane, Petrie considered cases where the faces were still convex but were not required to lie flat in the plane, they could have a skew polygon vertex figure.

 Petrie discovered two regular skew apeirohedra, the mucube and the muoctahedron.
 Harold Scott MacDonald Coxeter derived a third, the mutetrahedron, and proved that these three were complete.
 Under Coxeter and Petrie's definition, requiring convex faces and allowing a skew vertex figure, the three were not only the only skew apeirohedra in 3-dimensional Euclidean space, but they were the only skew polyhedra in 3-space as there Coxeter showed there were no finite cases.

 In 1967 Garner investigated regular skew apeirohedra in hyperbolic 3-space with Petrie and Coxeters definition, discovering 31 regular skew apeirohedra with compact or paracompact symmetry.

 In 1977 Grünbaum generalized skew polyhedra to allow for skew faces as well.
 Grünbaum discovered an additional 23 skew apeirohedra in 3-dimensional Euclidean space and 3 in 2-dimensional space which are skew by virtue of their faces.
 12 of Grünbaum's polyhedra were formed using the blending operation on 2-dimensional apeirohedra, and the other 11 were pure, i.e. could not be formed by a non-trivial blend.
 Grünbaum conjectured that this new list was complete for the parameters considered.

 In 1985 Dress found an additional pure regular skew apeirohedron in 3-space, and proved that with this additional skew apeirohedron the list was complete.